JirkaDellOro/FreeMindViewer/README.md

 Project initiated and maintained by Jirka Dell'Oro-Friedl, Hochschule Furtwangen University First version written by Konstantin Röhm as student research project in summer 2014

+To preview, see this repository in github-pages: [https://jirkadelloro.github.io/FreeMindViewer/]

 ##Current Version 0.3.0
 - php-parts disconnected (needs testing), no support for upload